aegon68/port.aegon68.github.io/README.md

-My first website
-Simple to implement
-Completed in under 60 minutes.
+My first website, Simple to implement, Completed in under 60 minutes.